 Thinking Critical Thinking Skills Creative Thinking Skills Transfer Skills Identify problems and develop aims, goals, and objectives Make inferences and draw conclusions.
-Identify gaps in knowledge and formulate key questions Consider ideas from other perspectives and point of view Develop contrary arguments Break down large concepts and projects into components and projects into combine parts logically as appropriate Formulate proactive and relevant questions and goals, including identifying targets and outlining steps Consider the consequences of events Identify obstacles and challenges Make logical, reasonable judgments and create arguments to support them Design improvement to existing machines, media, and technologies Identify and define authentic problems and significant questions for investigation Use multiple processes and diverse perspectives to explore alternative solutions Identify trends and forecast possibilities Troubleshoot systems and applications Generate impossible ideas Brainstorm and map thought to create ideas and questions Consider all alternatives Consider the seemingly impossible Create novel solutions to a problem Evaluate solutions to problems Make connections between random things Consider opposites to renew perspective Apply strategies of guesswork Generate "what if?" questions Transfer and supply existing knowledge to generate new ideas, products or processes Utilize old ideas in new ways and combine parts in new ways Make intuitive judgments Creates original works and ideas and visualize alternatives Practice imitation of work with a focus on the creative process Practice flexible thing-arguing both sides of an idea or issue Practice metaphorical thinking, generating questions and challenging conventions Challenge one's own and others' assumptions Seeing possibilities, problems and challenges positively Playing with ideas and experimenting Recognizing when an original idea has value and pursuing it Use your knowledge, understanding, and skills across subjects to create products or solutions Make connections between learning gained in different subject areas Apply skills and knowledge in unfamiliar situations Inquire in different context to gain a diverse perspective Create projects and products using knowledge and skills gained across different subject areas Use familiar learning skills with unfamiliar context Transfer current knowledge to learning of new technologies Demonstrate personal responsibility for lifelong learning Change the context of your project to gain different perspectives Make decisions
+Identify gaps in knowledge and formulate key questions Consider ideas from other perspectives and point of view Develop contrary arguments Break down large concepts and projects into components and generative and relevant questions and goals, including identifying targets and outlining steps Consider the consequences of events Identify obstacles and challenges Make logical, reasonable judgments and create arguments to support them Design improvement to existing machines, media, and technologies Identify and define authentic problems and significant questions for investigation Use multiple processes and diverse perspectives to explore alternative solutions Identify trends and forecast possibilities Troubleshoot systems and applications Generate impossible ideas Brainstorm and map thought to create ideas and questions Consider all alternatives Consider the seemingly impossible Create novel solutions to a problem Evaluate solutions to problems Make connections between random things Consider opposites to renew perspective Apply strategies of guesswork Generate "what if?" questions Transfer and supply existing knowledge to generate new ideas, products or processes Utilize old ideas in new ways and combine parts in new ways Make intuitive judgments Creates original works and ideas and visualize alternatives Practice flexible thing arguing both sides of an idea or issue Practice flexible thing arguing both sides of an idea or issue Practice metaphorical thinking, generating questions and challenging conventions Challenge one's own and others' assumptions Seeing possibilities, problems and challenges positively Playing with ideas and experimenting Recognizing when an original idea has value and pursuing it Use your knowledge, understanding, and skills across subjects to create products or solutions Make connections between learning gained in different subject areas Apply skills and knowledge in unfamiliar situations Inquire in different context to gain a diverse perspective Create projects and products using knowledge and skills gained across different subject areas Use familiar learning skills with unfamiliar context Transfer current knowledge to learning of new technologies Demonstrate personal responsibility for lifelong learning Change the context of your project to gain different perspectives Make decisions